osoc24/Doco/getting-started.md

 This project was made possible by [Imec](https://www.imec-int.com/) and [IDLab](https://www.ugent.be/ea/idlab/en):

 - Imec is the world's leading independent nanoelectronics R&D hub.
-The combination of their talent, infrastructure, and partner network enables breakthroughs towards microchips that are smaller, faster, more affordable, and more sustainable.
+The combination of their talent, infrastructure, and partner network enables breakthroughs towards smaller, faster, more affordable, and more sustainable microchips.

 - IDLab is a collaboration between [UGent](https://www.ugent.be/) and [Imec](https://www.imec-int.com/) and performs research on a wide range of topics, such as AI, IoT, Networking, Circuit design and more.